-There are many things to do in Bangkok in 3 days that include vibrant street life, sacred shrines, boat-filled canals and countless rooftop bars!
+There are many things to do in Bangkok in 3 days that include vibrant street life, sacred shrines, boat-filled canals, and countless rooftop bars!

 5 THINGS TO DO IN BANGKOK IN 3 DAYS

 KHAO SAN ROAD

 Khao San Road is the center of the backpacking universe!
-The 1km Khao San Road strip is lined with budget hostels, street food vendors, bars, market stalls, massage parlors, internet cafes and much more!
+The 1km Khao San Road strip is lined with budget hostels, street food vendors, bars, market stalls, massage parlors, internet cafes, and much more!

 The best time to visit Khao San Road is from late afternoon to midnight when the backpacker strip comes to life!

 Also, make sure to take a stroll down Soi Rambuttri, the next street across from Khaosan Road.

 See All → Hostels and Hotels in Bangkok

 WAT ARUN TEMPLE

-Located on the western shores of the Chao Phraya River is one of Bangkok’s most iconic landmarks, the Wat Arun Temple.
-The entrance fee to Wat Arun is 50 Baht.
+Located on the western shores of the Chao Phraya River is one of Bangkok’s most iconic landmarks, the Wat Arun Temple, that you should definitely visit when spending 1 day in Bangkok.

 Wat Arun, commonly known as the ‘Temple Of Dawn’ is an impressive 80 meters tall and the highest Buddhist temple in Thailand.
 The detailed carvings on the outer walls of Wat Arun are incredible, to say the least.

 CREATIVE DISTRICT IN BANGKOK

 I seriously would not have found this area of Bangkok if it wasn’t for a local friend of mine, Pong, who works at the Royal Orchid Sheraton Hotel and she showed me so many little hidden gems in the short space of an hour.